Deyda/Citrix/DDC/README.md

 ## Citrix-DirectorOData.ps1
 Send queries to a Citrix Delivery Controller or Citrix Cloud and present the results back as PowerShell objects

+## Citrix-MigrateApps.ps1
+Export and Import Apps out of a Desktop Group to another Site (save as CSV file)